Citation, DOI and article data

-According to some reports, an EFW of >4000 g within a weeks window from birth along with an increased AFI ( >20 cm) and relevant clinical factors are associated with fetal macrosomia at birth in ~70% of cases 3.
+According to some reports, an EFW of >4000 g within a week's window from birth along with an increased amniotic fluid index (>20 cm) and relevant clinical factors are associated with fetal macrosomia at birth in ~70% of cases 3.

 Treatment and prognosis

-Early delivery or elective Caesarian section are management options.
+Early delivery or elective Cesarian section are management options.
 Prognosis in a majority of cases is usually good.

 Most complications are related to issues with delivery and include:

 - birth asphyxia

-- neonatal hypoglycaemia (particularly in the setting of gestational diabetes)
+- neonatal hypoglycemia (particularly in the setting of gestational diabetes)

 - meconium aspiration